 Stop 2: Climb The Basalt Columns At Reynisfjara Black Sand Beach

-One of the most famous stops on your Iceland itinerary is Reynisfjara Beach, known for its signature black sand and towering basalt columns.
+One of the most famous stops on your 4 days in Iceland itinerary is Reynisfjara Beach, known for its signature black sand and towering basalt columns.
 This beach is among Iceland’s most impressive black sand beaches, and was even featured in the TV show Game of Thrones.

 There are so many incredible spots along the beach to enjoy.
 However you should be aware that the beach is developing a reputation for its large sleeper waves.
 So take your pictures, but be aware and don’t let your desire for the “perfect” photo affect your judgment.